tailwindlabs/tailwindcss/docs/source/docs/configuration.blade.md

 The `separator` option lets you customize what character or string should be used to separate state variant prefixes (screen sizes, `hover`, `focus`, etc.) from utility names (`text-center`, `items-end`, etc.).

-We use a colon by default (`:`), but it can be useful to change this if you're using a templating language like [Pug](https://pugjs.org) that doesn't support special characters in classnames.
+We use a colon by default (`:`), but it can be useful to change this if you're using a templating language like [Pug](https://pugjs.org) that doesn't support special characters in class names.

 ```js
 // ...